You see, Forex trading is an endeavor that rewards the long-term business builders at the expense of the short-term opportunity seekers.

 Here's the income formula you're probably familiar with:

-Since most people can't afford a large (6-figure or larger) account, they try to dramatically increase the %Return component in order to hit their income goals.
+Since most people can't afford to trade with a relatively large amount of capital (6-figure or more), they try to dramatically increase the %Return component in order to hit their income goals.

 With a $10k account, for example, one might try to achieve a 10% return each month in order to make just $1k.